feelpp/feelpp/README.md

 This manual is organized as follows:

-  - \ref GettingStarted where we provide various standard PDE solvers to start with
+  - [GettingStarted](GettingStarted/GettingStarted.md) where we provide various standard PDE solvers to start with

-  - \ref Tutorial where we dive step by step into Feel++
+  - [Tutorial](Tutorial.md) where we dive step by step into Feel++

   - \ref ProgEnv which includes instructions for installation from sources or from Debian/Ubuntu and MacOSX